simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 exFAT, while offering several advantages, also has some limitations that users should be aware of:

 * **File Size Limit**: The maximum file size supported by exFAT is 16 exabytes (EB), which is extremely large and unlikely to be a practical limitation for most users.
-However, note that individual files larger than 4 GB cannot be stored on a FAT32 file system.
+However, note that individual files larger than 4 GB can't be stored on a FAT32 file system.

-* **Compatibility**: Although exFAT is supported by most modern operating systems, including Windows, macOS, and Linux, there may still be some devices or older systems that do not support this file system.
+* **Compatibility**: Although exFAT is supported by most modern operating systems, including Windows, macOS, and Linux, there may still be some devices or older systems that don't support this file system.
 It is always recommended to check the compatibility of exFAT before using it.

-* **Lack of Journaling**: Unlike NTFS, exFAT does not have a built-in journaling feature.
+* **Lack of Journaling**: Unlike NTFS, exFAT doesn't have a built-in journaling feature.
 Journaling helps prevent data loss in the event of a system crash or power failure.
 Therefore, it is advisable to regularly back up important data stored on an exFAT file system.

 > Tip: To ensure compatibility and avoid file size limitations, consider using NTFS or another file system for storing large files or for cross-platform usage.

 ### Compatibility of exFAT

-exFAT is designed to be compatible with a wide range of operating systems, making it a versatile file system for various devices.
+exFAT is designed to be compatible with many operating systems, making it a versatile file system for various devices.
 It is supported by Windows, macOS, and Linux, as well as many other platforms and devices.

 Some of the key compatibility features of exFAT include:

-* **Cross-platform support**: exFAT allows for seamless file sharing between different operating systems, enabling easy transfer of files between Windows, macOS, and Linux.
+* **Cross-platform support**: exFAT allows for smooth file sharing between different operating systems, enabling easy transfer of files between Windows, macOS, and Linux.
 * **Large file and volume size support**: exFAT supports extremely large file sizes, up to 16 exabytes, and volume sizes, up to 128 petabytes, making it suitable for storing and managing large amounts of data.
 * **Embedded systems compatibility**: exFAT is commonly used in embedded systems, such as digital cameras, camcorders, and game consoles, due to its efficient performance and compatibility.